SWFSC/CruzPlot/cran-comments.md

 ## Release summary
-This is a minor release that fixes a test to stay current with the shiny package.
+This is a minor release that an error from https://cran.r-project.org/web/checks/check_results_CruzPlot.html to address the CRAN policy 'Packages which use Internet resources should fail gracefully with an informative message if the resource is not available or has changed (and not give a check warning nor error).'

 Re the notes at https://cran.rstudio.com//web/checks/check_results_CruzPlot.html ("All declared Imports should be used"): imports that aren't explicitly used are required by the Shiny app, which is the primary component of the CruzPlot package.